Learning Outcomes

 The Role of Regulators and Enforcement

 The Legal Services Board oversees approved regulators, ensuring they advance the regulatory objectives and enforce professional principles.
 Regulators set rules, supervise compliance, and take action against misconduct.
-The SRA, for example, can investigate solicitors, impose sanctions, and refer serious cases to the Solicitors Disciplinary Tribunal.
+The SRA, for example, can investigate solicitors and firms, require cooperation and documents, impose sanctions and controls within its fining and disciplinary powers, and refer serious cases to the Solicitors Disciplinary Tribunal (SDT).

 Key Term: Solicitors Disciplinary Tribunal (SDT)